voodoos/bs-semantic-ui-react/README.md

 ## Introduction

-This is very early work in progress that I grow to fulfill my need.
-But I hope it is clean enough basis for anyone to participate (there are loads of components with hundreds of properties in Semantic UI React).
+This is very early work in progress that I build to fulfill my need.
+But I hope it is a clean enough basis for anyone to participate (there are loads of components with hundreds of properties in Semantic UI React).

 ## Installation